eltntawy/ingenico-epay-transfer/README.md

 - Data Access Object handel data manipulation.
 - Data Transfer Object.
 - Mapper to map from Dto -> entity and vs verse.
+- Using Java Map Collection as storage to save data

 Solution Structure